 The good news is that Arabic vocabulary becomes easier to memorize when you use the right method.
-Instead of learning long isolated lists, you should connect words to meaning, pronunciation, themes, sentences and regular review.
+Instead of learning long lists of isolated words, it is better to connect words to meaning, pronunciation, themes, sentences and regular review.

-In this article, you will discover how to memorize Arabic vocabulary effectively with context, useful themes, frequent words, flashcards, spaced repetition, reading, listening and teacher correction.
+In this article, you will discover how to memorize Arabic vocabulary effectively through context, useful themes, frequent words, flashcards, spaced repetition, reading, listening and teacher correction.

-Arabic vocabulary may feel difficult because many beginners are still learning the Arabic alphabet and pronunciation.
+Arabic vocabulary can seem difficult because many beginners are still learning the Arabic alphabet and pronunciation.
 If you cannot read a word clearly or pronounce it correctly, it becomes harder to memorize it.

-Another challenge is that Arabic words are often built from roots and patterns.
-This system is very logical, but it may feel unfamiliar at the beginning.
+Another difficulty comes from the fact that many Arabic words are built from roots and patterns.
+This system is very logical, but it may feel new at the beginning.

 This is why vocabulary should not be memorized randomly.
-It should be connected to reading, pronunciation, grammar and real examples.
+It should be connected to reading, pronunciation, grammar and concrete examples.

 One of the biggest mistakes is learning Arabic words alone, without context.
 A word is easier to remember when you see how it works in a sentence.

 Learning words in context also prepares you to speak and write.
-You do not only remember the translation; you remember how the word is used.
+You do not only memorize a translation: you remember how the word is used in a real sentence.

 Vocabulary becomes easier to memorize when it is organized by themes.
 Instead of mixing random words, group them around practical topics.